Dima Al Kasti

-Dima Hani Al Kasti (ديما هاني الكاستي; born 13 December 2001) is a Lebanese footballer who plays as a left-back or left winger for Jordanian club Orthodox, on loan from Lebanese club No Limits, and the Lebanon national team.
+Dima Hani Al Kasti (ديما هاني الكاستي; born 13 December 2001) is a Lebanese footballer who plays as a left-back or left winger for Lebanese club No Limits and the Lebanon national team.

 Club career

 Al Kasti joined Safa in 2019; she scored four goals and made six assists in 14 games in the 2019–20 season.
 On 5 September 2022, Al Kasti moved to reigning champions SAS.
 Only one month later, she moved to Al Hilal ahead of the 2022–23 Saudi Women's Premier League.

 On 15 August 2025, Al Kasti was loaned out by No Limits to Jordanian club Orthodox.

 International career

 On 30 August 2021, Al Kasti scored a brace for Lebanon in a 5–1 win against Sudan in the 2021 Arab Women's Cup.
 She was called up to represent Lebanon at the 2022 WAFF Women's Championship, helping her side finish runners-up.
 She was called up to the 2024 WAFF Women's Championship.